GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 The effectiveness and fluency of the language

 The quality of the thinking about a topic and the control of language demonstrated in its development.
-Assessment focuses on the way in which ideas are integrated into a thoughtful response to the task
+Assessment focuses on the way in which ideas are integrated into a thoughtful response to the task ACER (GAMSAT ® Information Booklet)

-Finally, ACER also notes that candidates are not assessed on the ‘correctness’ of the ideas or attitudes they display – it is not your opinion that matters but the way in which you express it.
-Each individual essay will be assessed by three independent markers.
+Candidates are not assessed on the ‘correctness’ of the ideas or attitudes they display — it is not your opinion that matters, but how thoughtfully and clearly you express it.
+According to the GAMSAT Information Booklet , each Written Communication response is scored independently three times.

 What is the purpose of GAMSAT Section 2?

-If Section 1 of the GAMSAT ® exam aims to test your comprehension and interpretation skills, Section 2 is all about how you construct your ideas and communicate effectively.
+If Section 1 of the GAMSAT ® exam aims to test your comprehension and interpretation skills, section 2 is all about how you construct your ideas and communicate effectively.

 Communication skills are paramount in any medical profession.
 Medical professionals are expected to communicate verbally and through written material regularly to patients, colleagues and the broader community.
 The ability to convey information succinctly and clearly is essential to a professionals’ ability to provide care, especially when you are discussing complex scientific ideas.